BChau3648/3D-UNet/scripts/README.txt

 weighting background much less

-preprocess kidney ct data; check to see if i can use jupyter lab from pygeneral. run interactive node on pygenral env --> jupyter lab?

 Want to see if good results are mainly coming from background predictions?
 What do the tumors look like?

 Include hausdorff distance as metric

-filter slice builder

-change patch shape, stride shape, halo?